ibm-cloud-docs/containers/cs_firewall.md

 ## Running `ibmcloud` and `ibmcloud ks` commands from behind a firewall
 {: #firewall_bx}

-If corporate network policies prevent access from your local system to public endpoints via proxies or firewalls, to run `ibmcloud` and `ibmcloud ks` commands, you must allow TCP access for {{site.data.keyword.Bluemix_notm}} and {{site.data.keyword.containerlong_notm}}.
+If corporate network policies prevent access from your local system to public endpoints via proxies or firewalls, to run `ibmcloud` and `ibmcloud ks` commands, you must allow TCP access for {{site.data.keyword.cloud_notm}} and {{site.data.keyword.containerlong_notm}}.
 {:shortdesc}

 1. Allow access to `cloud.ibm.com` on port 443 in your firewall.
-2. Verify your connection by logging in to {{site.data.keyword.Bluemix_notm}} through this API endpoint.
+2. Verify your connection by logging in to {{site.data.keyword.cloud_notm}} through this API endpoint.
   ```
   ibmcloud login -a https://cloud.ibm.com/
   ```